tlau222/legal_triage_public/README.md

 # Legal Triage

-A web application that helps business professionals with business issues find the appropriate legal professional to address these issues within a company.
+A web application that helps business professionals with business issues, find the appropriate legal professional to address these issues within a company.

 ## Setup